-Regional Active Transportation Plan (WAMPO, TBD): The plan will be created to create an executable strategy for developing a seamless, high-quality on- and off-road bicycle and pedestrian system in the WAMPO region.
-The Regional Active Transportation Plan is in coordination with the Wichita Bicycle Plan.
+Regional Active Transportation Plan (WAMPO, 2024): The plan was created to create an executable strategy for developing a seamless, high-quality on- and off-road bicycle and pedestrian system in the WAMPO region.
+The Regional Active Transportation Plan is in coordination with the Wichita Bike Master Plan.

-- Wichita Bicycle Plan (City of Wichita, 2025): This plan was created to identify and prioritize biking improvements based on existing conditions, adopted plans, and community feedback.
-The Wichita Bicycle Plan contains strategies, goals, and performance measures that increase the number of bicycle riders of all genders, ages, and abilities while creating a seamless network for walking and biking.
+Wichita Bike Master Plan (City of Wichita, 2024): This plan was created to identify and prioritize biking improvements based on existing conditions, adopted plans, and community feedback.
+The Wichita Bike Master Plan contains strategies, goals, and performance measures that increase the number of bicycle riders of all genders, ages, and abilities while creating a seamless network for walking and biking.